 June 1, 1494 — On this day, the Exchequer Rolls of James IV of Scotland recorded the grant of malt to a monk for making “aqua vitae,” in what is thought to be the first recorded reference of whiskey—or at least distilling—in Scottish history.

-1412 — During this year, the earliest beer was brewed in England and was produced from imported hops made by a German alewife in Colchester.
+1412 — The earliest record of brewing beer in England was produced from imported hops made by a German alewife in Colchester.

 1520 — The cultivation of hops in England started in Kent when someone planted Humulus lupulus for the first time.
 This marked the introduction of a beverage that would gain more popularity than wine in the northern parts of Europe.

 Keller, Mark and George Vaillant, Alcohol and society History of the use of alcohol In early societies (Britannica 2022) https://www.britannica.com/topic/alcohol-consumption/Alcohol-and-society

 Botany.hawaii.edu. n.d, “Role of Yeast in Production of Alcoholic Beverages,” http://www.botany.hawaii.edu/faculty/wong/BOT135/Lect14.htm

 Gade, Adinath Dnyandeo, WINE INDUSTRY IN INDIA A REGIONAL SURVEY (Ashok Yakkaldevi, 2022).

 Irish Whiskey Museum, IT’S TRUE, WHISKEY ORIGINATED IN IRELAND, 2019, https://www.irishwhiskeymuseum.ie/news/its-true-whiskey-originated-in-ireland/